TheOdinProject/curriculum/markdownlint/TOP005_blanksAroundMultilineHtmlTags/tests/ignored_tags.md

 <!-- markdownlint-disable-next-line -->
 ### `Will not flag ignore comments which require being directly followed by the line to ignore`

-### Knowledge check

-The following questions are an opportunity to reflect on key topics in this lesson.
-If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

-- KC item

 ### Additional resources

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.